 If you’re a basic rate UK taxpayer you’re entitled to tax relief on your pension contributions, which you can also think of as a 25% top-up on your contributions.
 That means if you contributed £4,800 to your pension pot, the government will give you a top-up of £1,200, bringing your total contribution to £6,000.

 Higher rate taxpayers are eligible for 40% tax relief on their pension contributions.
 So, if you pay tax at this higher rate you would only have to contribute £3,600 to make an investment of £6,000 because you would receive £2,400 in tax relief.

 Additional rate taxpayers earn 45% pension tax relief.
 So, again, if you are an additional rate taxpayer, to get an investment of £6,000 you would only have to contribute £3,300 into your pension, thanks to the government top-up of £2,700.

 Here’s a simple breakdown of how much you would have to pay to invest £100 into a pension…

-When you transfer into a Moneybox Personal Pension we can claim basic rate tax relief for you.
+If you transfer into a Moneybox Personal Pension we can claim basic rate tax relief for you.
 If you’re a higher or additional rate taxpayer, you’ll have to complete an HM Revenue and Customs (HMRC) Self Assessment tax return to claim back the rest.